stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 `GraphqlToTsql` is meant to be a flexible component of your .NET API.

-`GraphqlToTsql` is happy to execute the query.
-You simply supply the connection string, and call `TranslateAndRunQuery`.
+`GraphqlToTsql` is happy to execute the query -- simply supply the connection string, and call `TranslateAndRunQuery`.

 ```csharp
 var settings = new GraphqlActionSettings